top of page

 residential

-I follow a comprehensive Residential Standards of Practice.
-This means that I’ll inspect the visible and accessible structure, systems and components of the home, inside and out, from the foundation to the roof, using the latest tools and technology.
-Following my evaluation, I’ll compile my findings in an easy-to-read report, which will include detailed descriptions and digital photos embedded in the report of any issues I’ve discovered.
-I’ll deliver your report within 24 hours, and my job isn’t finished until you understand everything in it.
-Our home inspections also include a free 100-page home maintenance book free of charge.
+We follow a comprehensive Residential Standards of Practice.
+This means that we inspect the visible and accessible structure, systems and components of the home, inside and out, from the foundation to the roof, using the latest tools and technology.
+Following our evaluation, findings and observations are communicated in an easy-to-read report, which will include detailed descriptions and inspection photos embedded of any recommendations or issues discovered.
+We deliver your report within 24 hours, and our job isn’t finished until you understand everything in it.

 Annual Home Maintenance Inspection